One of the many arguments for maintaining a strong maritime presence is energy security, particularly fossil fuels, oil and gas.

 He also accused politicians of “holding hands and singing Kumbaya to the great green God” but warned the reality is it will be many decades before renewable energy can plug the gap left by traditional sources of power.

-So it should be clear that the UK faces an uncertain energy future, if current government policies do not address the wishful thinking on renewable energy and start acting in the interests of this country there exists, despite the scaremongering, a real threat to continuity of supply.
-The government is set to publish a paper on electricity market reform that is reportedly likely to ‘go nuclear’ and this is an obvious step in the right direction but the UK will still need a range of generation types in the short and medium term, i.e. significant imports of gas.
+So it should be clear that the UK faces an uncertain energy future, if current government policies do not address the wishful thinking on renewable energy and start acting in the interests of this country there exists, despite the scaremongering, a real threat to the continuity of supply.
+The government is set to publish a paper on electricity market reform that is reportedly likely to ‘go nuclear’ and this is an obvious step in the right direction but the UK will still need a range of generation types in the short and medium-term, i.e. significant imports of gas.
 Low gas prices also threaten the financial position of power generation companies, especially those looking to invest in nuclear.
 Even lower wholesale gas prices do not automatically reduce consumer prices, I have to admit; it’s all very confusing!

 Whatever happens with the domestic market it is likely that we will increasingly rely on gas imports, delivered to the UK in LNG tankers or via pipelines from Europe, the security of those supplies must be a high priority for the whole of government.